EdgeApp/indy/README.md

 Parameters:

 - address – mandatory account address.
-- limit – limit result count.
-Ranage is 50 (default) to 1000.
+- limit – max result count.
+Range is 50 (default) to 1000.
 - skip - query skips the speficied value.

 Returns an array of pending and history transactions in the format below.